[ aws ]

 Working With This Guide

 This API reference provides descriptions, syntax, and usage examples for each of the actions and data types for Application Discovery Service.
 The topic for each action shows the API request parameters and the response.
-Alternatively, you can use one of the AWS SDKs to access an API that is tailored to the programming language or platform that you’re using.
-For more information, see AWS SDKs .
+Alternatively, you can use one of the Amazon Web Services SDKs to access an API that is tailored to the programming language or platform that you’re using.
+For more information, see Amazon Web Services SDKs .

 Remember that you must set your Migration Hub home region before you call any of these APIs.